Costs and Financial Aid

 Minimum number of credits required: 46 credits (historically, the average number of credits taken is 48)

-*This estimate is based on 48 credits with a 2% cost increase.
+*This estimate is based on 48 credits.
 It does not factor in additional credits beyond the average taken, other required fees, textbooks or any additional annual fee increases.
-More information about costs and UW fees can be found here
+More information about costs and UW fees can be found here.
+Fees are subject to change.

 A portion of the course fees will be used to defray the cost of receptions, food and non-alcoholic beverages served at program events and activities, and graduation mementoes.